annammattis/GoogleBooksSearch/README.md

 ![Screenshot](/public/assets/screenshots/demo-02.png)
 `You have exceptional eidetic memory!`&#8673; -->

-## How to Play
+## How to Use
-* Click on any picutre that you desire
+* Type in any book you desire
-* The pictures will all reshuffle themselves
+* All the books available through Google Books will appear
-* Click on another picture, but REMEMBER that you can only click on a picture once
+* Click on the book of your choosing
-* Keep going to see if you can get all 12
+* Save the book or go to the link to buy

 ## Technologies Utilized
 * [React](https://reactjs.org/)